gatsby-uc/gatsby-plugin-s3/recipes/with-cloudfront.md

+---
-# Using CloudFront with gatsby-plugin-s3
+title: Using CloudFront with gatsby-plugin-s3
+description: CloudFront is a global CDN and can be used to make your blazing fast Gatsby site load even faster, particularly for first-time visitors.
+Additionally, CloudFront provides the easiest way to give your S3 bucket a custom domain name and HTTPS support.
+---

 *Written by @JoshuaWalsh*

-CloudFront is a global CDN and can be used to make your blazing fast Gatsby site load *even faster*, particularly for first-time visitors.
-Additionally, CloudFront provides the easiest way to give your S3 bucket a custom domain name and HTTPS support.

-There are a couple of things that you need to be consider when using gatsby-plugin-s3 to deploy a site which uses CloudFront.

 ## CloudFront setup